njanwani/CBF-experiments/README.md

 ![Image showing the dual connection between the robot and ground station.
 The first is two-way, secure, easy-to-use, but slow SSH by which ROS communicates.
-The second is Redis, which is less secure, one-way, but faster.](figure it out)
+The second is Redis, which is less secure, one-way, but faster.](https://github.com/njanwani/CBF-experiments/blob/main/images/redis.jpeg)

 ## Use case
 This API is best used as a way to demonstrate everyone's work on the robot and